 - Hybrid Heaven by Konami is probably the king of complex Evolving Attacks.
 The character first learned a move (by having it used against him) and then gained levels in it by using it over and over again.
 However, each use also increased the Attack power of the specific body part used in the process, so a left punch would increase the Left Arm's attack, and so on.
 Defense was increased in each body part by taking hits in the part.
-Finally, for reasons this editor never determined, HP increased over the course of the game as well, depending perhaps on the number of fights encountered.
+Finally, HP increased over the course of the game as well, depending perhaps on the number of fights encountered.

 - That's not even mentioning the secret "Combo Attacks" you could learn, by using 6 separate attacks in a particular order... and then level up themselves, no less.

 - Grandia and its sequel did this with its magic system — each use of a spell added points to the spell and to its associated element; each new element level gives you new spells.
 In the first game, you could easily level up your healing/water magic by repeatedly running into a fire trap or acid pool, then healing the party.
 Somewhat esoterically, levelling up individual spells primarily affects the speed at which it can be used.

 - They did the same thing with weapons too, with each type (sword, axe, bow, etc.) as a separate skill to level up.
 Some special attacks required you to level several weapon types to a certain point before you'd earn them, forcing you to change your weapons around often.
 Some of the (usually elemental-based) special attacks even required you to have a high level in one or more magic groups as well as weapons.